 Where –Studland Bay Wind Farm, 1277 Woolnorth Road, Woolnorth.
 From Smithton head 36km West toward Woolnorth on Woolnorth Road.
 The entrance is on the LHS and look for the open day signage.
 The wind farm access is gravel and restricted to a 60km/hr speed limit.
 How to get there – either drive your own vehicle by following the directions above or catch [...]

 Winter in Bridport Tasmania is usually quiet.
-But on August 4, the town came alive with a few thousand people attending the second, Bridport Innovations, Tassie Scallop Fiesta.
-Musselroe Wind Farm supported the first event in 2018 and again we provided financial support to this year’s event.
+But on August 4 2019 the town came alive with a few thousand people attending the second Bridport Innovations Tassie Scallop Fiesta.
+Musselroe Wind Farm supported the first event in 2018 and again we provided financial support to this year's event.
 We look forward to supporting the event in 2020.
-Left - Event goers [...]
+Left shows event [...]

-Woolnorth hosted a workshop at Musselroe Wind Farm on April 29 (2019) to help prepare participants for the field surveys as a part of the Where Where Wedgie project.
-The workshop was headed up by Clare Hawkins (the program manager) and Tasmanian wildlife/raptor expert Nick Mooney (pictured) and overall we had an informative evening with a diverse group of enthusiastic [...]
+Woolnorth hosted a workshop at Musselroe Wind Farm on April 29, 2019 to help prepare participants for the field surveys as a part of the Where Where Wedgie project.
+The workshop was headed up by Clare Hawkins (Program Manager) and Tasmanian wildlife/raptor expert Nick Mooney (pictured).
+Overall we had an informative evening with a diverse group of enthusiastic citizen scientists. [...]

 The Championship consisted of dressage, show jumping and cross country phases in Grades 1, 2 and 3.
 The competition displayed the rider’s ability over the three disciplines with a test requiring courage, determination and all round riding ability and careful systematic training of the horse.
 Sponsor’s signage was placed at strategic spots around the cross country course.
 A professional Victorian [...]